insidae/website/content/26-04-2020/index.md

     <img src="/horse-outline.png" alt="A screenshot showing how many points and coordinates make up the horse and rider" />
 </div>

-A more complicated illustration would take a long time to create.
-That's partly the reason I've opted to use this vintage travel poster as an example.
+You can see how a more complicated illustration would take a long time to create using vector graphics.
+That's partly the reason I've opted to use this vintage travel poster as an example here.

 Once finished, we have a nicely crisp and sharp recreation of the original design!